fluffy/ietf/rtcweb-sdp/rid/draft-mmusic-rtp-format-identifier.md

 a=rid:<rid-identifier> pt=<fmt-list> max-width=<width-val> ...

 Example:
-1) Asymmetric video width resolution in pixels a=rid:1 pt=96 max-send-width=1280 max-recv-width=320
+1) Directional video width resolution in pixels a=rid:1 pt=96 max-send-width=1280 max-recv-width=320

-2) Symmetric video width resolution in pixels a=rid:1 PT=96 max-width=1280
+2) Non-Directional video width resolution in pixels a=rid:1 pt=96 max-width=1280

 ~~~~~~~~~~~~~~~

 ## The "max-height", "max-recv-height", "max-send-height" Attributes

-This set of paramters specificy maximum height in pixels for spatial
+This set of parameters specify the maximum height in pixels for spatial
-resolution. 'max-send-height' and 'max-recv-height' provides granular
-control for setting the video width for send and receive directions
-respectively. 'max-height' MUST be used when asymmetrical resolution
-setting per direction is not required.
+resolution.The 'max-send-height' and 'max-recv-height' together provide granular control for setting the video width resolution for send and receive directions respectively.
+The 'max-height' attribute MUST be used when asymmetrical resolution setting per direction is not required.

 ~~~~~~~~~~~~~~~